wp-plugins/dropdown-menu-widget/readme.txt

 Tags: css, dropdown, menu, widget, pages, categories Requires at least: 2.5
 Tested up to: 2.8.6
-Stable tag: 0.4.3
+Stable tag: 1.1.0

-This widget adds a beatiful, CSS only dropdown menu of pages OR categories of your blog.
+This widget adds a beatiful vertical/horizontal CSS only dropdown menu of pages OR categories of your blog.

 == Description ==

 Dropdown Menu widget adds a beautiful, CSS only dropdown menu, listing pages OR categories of your blog.
+It allows you to chose vertical or horizontal.
 It supports multiple instances.
 You can select a theme for your widget from the Dropdown Menu Settings page.
 If you don't like ready-made templates you can create your own theme for the menus using CSS.
 Hope you like it.

 == Installation ==

-1. Upload `shailan.DropdownMenu` folder to your `/wp-content/plugins/` directory
+1. Upload the plugin to your `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Appearance -> Widgets to add this widget to one of your sidebars
+1. You can also use `<?php shailan_dropdown_menu(); ?>` in your template tag to display the menu.

 == Frequently Asked Questions ==